 After 25 years in the retail food industry, Mike joined the Tortilleria Mi Niña® team as Operations Director in 2015.
 He has been an integral part of its expansion.
 Mike got his start in the food industry while in high school, taking a job at his uncle's pizzeria.
 Several years later, Mike purchased the pizzeria he was working at and started Sports Page Pizza & Subs in Quincy.

 Mike’s other passions are sports, music, family and friends.
-Mike is a die-hard Bruins fan and season ticket holder.
-You can still find him at some games, but spending time with his wife and son comes first!
+Mike loves spending his free time with his wife and two young boys.

 Cory Lee Miller